mikaturunen/docker-swarm-test-env-setup/README.md

 # 9lq0quun52e3x4bpcve0kwjfe *  manager        Ready   Active        Leader
 ```

 That's it, you now have a docker swarm with one manager node and two clients connected to it.
 You drive the environment through the manager and the nodes follow the orchestration.
-The world if your oyster.
+The world is your oyster.

 ## What next?